Delaware.gov logo

 Adapting to Sea Level Rise

-Sea level rise affects more than beaches and oceanfront land owners.
+Sea level rise affects more than beaches and oceanfront landowners.
 Sea level rise can increase the height of storm waves, making more areas vulnerable to storm damage.
 Sea level rise can inundate and flood low lying areas, causing losses to tidal wetlands, habitat, and agricultural areas.
-Sea level rise also can cause higher water tables and salt
+Sea level rise also can cause higher water tables and saltwater intrusion,

 Nature-Based Solutions for Coastal Hazards